phetsims/qa/documentation/accessibility-bugs.md

 * NVDA may say name of WASD keys when pressed
 * NVDA might get "stuck" on the heading of a dialog.
 You have to press "tab" to get out of it.
   See https://github.com/phetsims/quadrilateral/issues/452
+* Home/End/Page Up/Page Down from the number pad do not work with NVDA.
+See https://github.com/phetsims/sun/issues/872.

 ### 1.4: VoiceOver